kojiro5150/phdss-instructions/measurement.md

 Identify where incentives will distort measurement of the proposed indicators.
 Identify how measurement might reshape practice prematurely or perversely — where the measurement system itself changes the phenomenon being measured.
 This section appears exactly once.
-Do not repeat it later in the output.
+Do not repeat it later in the output — all gaming and incentive distortion analysis belongs here.
+Do not open a second abbreviated Goodhart section after Context Translation.
 Do not merge or collapse this section with the Confidence & Key Uncertainties section that follows — they are separate sections with separate content.
 Complete the full Goodhart analysis (2–4 sentences of substantive content)